FAQs – Public

 When the College receives a complaint in the format required by the Regulated Health Professions Act, 1991 (RHPA), it must investigate the allegations in a way that ensures fairness and transparency to all the parties concerned.
 As part of this process, the College may need to contact you for further information and thus requires that you provide your name and contact details.
 The College must also advise the registrant, who is the subject of the complaint, on the nature of the allegations and the patient to which they refer so that they have an opportunity to respond and can provide relevant information and documents to the College’s Inquiries, Complaints and Reports Committee (ICRC).

 At no point in this process is the patient’s information disclosed publicly.

 Should the matter proceed to a discipline hearing, the RHPA makes provision for the identity of sexual misconduct witnesses (including those who have been abused by the member) to be protected.

 The RHPA requires that a panel of the ICRC dispose of a complaint (i.e. make a decision on the action required in respect of the complaint or determine that no action is required) within 150 days after the complaint was filed.

 If the panel cannot meet this deadline, the Registrar will communicate with the complainant and the registrant in accordance with the requirements of the RHPA.

 Can I appeal the decision of a panel of the Inquiries, Complaints and Reports Committee (ICRC)?

-The complainant or the member who is the subject of the complaint has the right to request a review of a decision of a panel of the ICRC to the Health Professions Appeal and Review Board (HPARB) unless the decision was to:
+The complainant or the registrant who is the subject of the complaint has the right to request a review of a decision of a panel of the ICRC to the Health Professions Appeal and Review Board (HPARB) unless the decision was to:

 - refer the matter to the College’s Discipline Committee; or